 National Alliance on Mental Illness (NAMI)

-NAMI has compiled a list of information and resources related to COVID-19 that you can access here.
+NAMI has compiled a list of information and resources related to COVID-19.
 The NAMI information and resources includes information about loved ones who are incarcerated, support for small business owners, and strategies for managing isolation during a quarantine or social distancing.

-NAMI Minnesota has moved their support group meetings online.
+NAMI Minnesota has moved their NAMI support group meetings online.
 Support Groups include Young Adults, Anxiety and Panic, Parenting, and Family.
-For more information on a support group through NAMI Minnesota click here.

 Managing Stress During COVID-19